 Donating paid staff to a PAC, or coordinating expenditures with a PAC are in-kind contributions to the PAC.
-They do not count toward the \$5,000 expenditure threshold that would trigger filing of a §1056-B report by the donor; however, the PAC must report them as in-kind contributions.
+They do not count toward the \$5,000 expenditure threshold that would trigger registering under §1056-B by the donor; however, the PAC must report them as in-kind contributions.

-An organization's expenditures to influence a ballot question may be considered an in-kind contribution to a PAC only if they are coordinated with the PAC or are accepted by a PAC.
-Expenditures to influence a ballot question made independently of the PAC should not be considered contributions to the PAC and would count toward the \$5,000 threshold.
+An organization's expenditures to initiate or influence a ballot question may be considered an in-kind contribution to a PAC only if they are coordinated with the PAC or are accepted by a PAC.
+Expenditures to initiate or influence a ballot question made independently of the PAC should not be considered contributions to the PAC and would count toward the \$5,000 threshold.